phamfoo/emus/README.md

 ```
 $ emus --help

-  Start the Android Emulator or the iOS Simulator from the command line
+  Start the Android Emulator and the iOS Simulator from the command line

   Usage
     $ emus [options]